Using Internal Volume

 SHOW TABLE VOLUME DIRECTORY t_copy_from_volume;

---Upload file to table volume, if storage path is not specified, it will be saved in the root path by default
+-- Upload file to Table Volume; if no storage path is specified, it is saved in the root path by default

 PUT '/Users/Downloads/data.csv' TO TABLE VOLUME t_copy_from_volume FILE 'data.csv';